 - comparative case study based on qualitative research to better understand the complex interplay between factors in the adoption of specific online teaching methods (lectures with Virtual Classroom, groupwork with Microsoft Teams, and lab-practicals with Labbudgy and/or H5P)

 This project will provide insights into how course design characteristics (objectives, activities, assessment) correlate with the use specific online tools, but also how these online tools are used in practice and evaluated by both teachers and students.

 This project will provide insights into how students, teachers and the organization adapt to the crisis situation, by comparing two teaching periods (March-May/May-June).

 This projects aims to provide insights that are relevant for WUR, 4TU.cee, other universities, and higher education in general.

 Please get in touch if you have questions, suggestions or know of similar projects.
 We are keen to hear from you.

-The first results (June 2020) of the study can be found in the attached report.
+The first results (June 2020 + September 2020) of the study can be found in the attached reports.